 The U.S. accounts for about two-thirds of the more than $129 billion of projects that are now under construction in North and South America.
 Shane Mullins, Industrial Info's Vice President of Product Development, expects spending to continue accelerating in the U.S oil & gas market over the next year or so: Production is down, but exports (especially liquefied natural gas (LNG)) are up, resulting in tighter market conditions that are driving up prices.

 "We're really going to witness a real step-change in natural gas demand coming our way," Mullins said.
 "When you look at LNG exports, which are now at 2.1 billion cubic feet per day, coming out of Sabine Pass, that's going to grow to 9 billion cubic feet per day by 2020.
 There's still 30 gigawatts worth of new power construction currently under construction that's going to add another 4.5 billion cubic feet per day of demand.
 And we still have quite a bit of industrial petrochemical demand coming our way."

 To see the full presentation and accompanying graphics, click here.

-For more information, please visit www.iirenergy.com and subscribe to the IIR blog for more updates.
+For more information and the latest oil & gas news, please subscribe to the IIR blog for more updates.